Mexico City Gay Travel

-One of the more popular gay clubs in Mexico City is Daddy Club.
+Daddy Club is one of the more popular gay clubs in Mexico City.
 Looking back, I completely regret not trying it out.
-After talking with some other gay travelers who were in Mexico City at the same time I was, I learned how much better Daddy Club is compared to most of the other clubs.
+After talking with some other gay travelers, I learned how much better Daddy Club is compared to many other of the city’s gay clubs.

 Expect drag queen performances, great dance music and some handsome performers.
 Also, take note that Daddy Club isn’t exactly easy to find because of neighboring construction (as of early 2020).
 So if you come across who looks to be an abandoned looking building, don’t fret.

 At the door, El Almacén charges a cover of 50 Pesos, which includes two drinks.
-This is about the best drink special you’ll find at a gay bar in CDMX.
+This is about the best drink special you’ll find at a gay bar in Mexico City.
 On weekends, they have two-for-one cocktail specials for 80 Pesos.
-You can’t beat it.

 More Gay Bar Options